How does the APH teaching philosophy look in your classroom?

 What excites you about The Academy at Penguin Hall?

-I am excited to teach STEM subjects in an all-girls environment, and to use technology projects in cross-disciplinary way.
-There are so many opportunities to excite young women in these fields by tapping into their interests while introducing subjects in a way that engages and inspires.
+I enjoy teaching STEM subjects in an all-girls environment, and using technology projects in a cross-disciplinary way.
+There are so many opportunities to excite young women in these fields by tapping into their interests, while introducing subjects in a way that engages and inspires.

 Share something interesting about yourself.

 I have combined my love of the sea with my interest in all-things-techie.
 The result is my hobby of attempting to sail a robot across the Atlantic.
 Ask me about Gortobot!